-Generative AI is certainly helpful, and some people will inherently be able to put a finger on its subjective value – but to gauge its success, and to justify the expense of Copilot (and future AI investments), set some objectives.
+Generative AI is certainly helpful, and some people will inherently be able to put a finger on its subjective value – but to gauge its success, and to justify the expense of Copilot for Microsoft 365 (and future AI investments), set some objectives.

 Start by clearly defining your organization’s objectives and identify specific areas where generative AI can provide value.
 Whether it’s automating repetitive tasks, enhancing creative processes, or improving customer experiences, having well-defined objectives will guide your implementation strategy.
 This should include which departments will receive Copilot first, expected improvements, and how you’ll measure success (surveys, cycle time/productivity measures, etc.).

 Copilot pricing is $30/user/month on top of a qualifying base Office or Microsoft 365 license.
 Government customers are rumored to be able to access Copilot for Microsoft 365 in summer 2024.